fleather-editor/fleather/doc/concepts/data-and-document.md

 It is currently not allowed to nest blocks inside other blocks but this may change in the future.

-All manipulations of Notus documents are designed strictly to match semantics of underlying Delta format.
+All manipulations of Parchment documents are designed strictly to match semantics of underlying Delta format.
 As a result the model itself is fairly simple and predictable.

-Learn more about other building blocks of Notus documents in documentation for [attributes][] and [heuristics][].
+Learn more about other building blocks of Parchment documents in documentation for [attributes][] and [heuristics][].

 [heuristics]: heuristics.md